Romana Acosta Bañuelos

-Romana Acosta Bañuelos (March 20, 1925 – January 15, 2018) was the thirty-fourth Treasurer of the United States.
+Romana Acosta Bañuelos (March 20, 1925 – January 15, 2018) was the 34th Treasurer of the United States.
 Appointed by President Richard Nixon on September 20, 1971, she served from December 17, 1971, to February 14, 1974.

-Born into a poor family of Mexican-Americans, Acosta became the first Hispanic treasurer of the United States (1971–1974) and owner of a multimillion-dollar business, Ramona's Mexican Food Products, Inc. headquartered in Gardena, California.
-She also co-founded the Pan American National Bank in East Los Angeles.
+Born in Arizona into a poor family of Mexican immigrants, Acosta was deported with her parents during the Depression.
+The U.S. forced many immigrant workers back to Mexico.
+At the age of 18, Acosta returned as a citizen to the United States, settling in Los Angeles, California.
+There she soon founded a tortilla factory and became a successful businesswoman, owner of what became a multimillion-dollar business.
+Her Ramona's Mexican Food Products, Inc. was headquartered in Gardena, California.
+She also was a co-founder and president of the Pan American National Bank in East Los Angeles.
+She was the first Latina to serve as Treasurer of the United States (1971–1974).

 Early life

-Acosta, daughter of poor Mexican immigrants, was born in the mining town of Miami, Arizona, on March 20, 1925, to Juan Francisco Acosta and Teresa Lugo.
-In 1933, during the Great Depression, the U.S. government deported her family, and thousands of other Mexican-Americans, even though many of the deportees, like Acosta, had been born in the United States (and were thus, according to the 14th Amendment, U.S. citizens not legally subject to deportation).
-The Acostas believed the deportation officials' statement that they could return as soon as the country's economy had improved, so they accepted the government's offer to pay for their moving expenses and left their home peacefully.
+Romana Acosta, daughter of poor Mexican immigrants, was born in the mining town of Miami, Arizona, on March 20, 1925, to Juan Francisco Acosta and Teresa Lugo.
+In 1933, during the Great Depression, the U.S. government deported her family, and thousands of other Mexican Americans, even though many of the deportees, like Acosta, had been born in the United States (and were legally U.S. citizens according to the 14th Amendment and not subject to deportation).
+But the Acostas would not have separated from their eight-year-old daughter.
+They believed the deportation officials' statement that they could return to the U.S. as soon as the country's economy had improved.
+They accepted the government's offer to pay for their moving expenses and left their home peacefully.

-They moved in with relatives who owned a small ranch in the Mexican state of Sonora.
-Along with her parents, Acosta began rising early to tend the crops that her father and other male relatives had planted.
-She helped her mother in the kitchen as well, making empanadas that her mother sold to bakeries and restaurants to make extra money.
-Acosta later recalled that her mother, who also raised chickens for their eggs, "was the type of woman who taught us how to live in any place and work with what we have."
-She called her mother a resourceful businesswoman who presented a strong role model for what a woman could do economically with very little.
+In Mexico, they moved in with relatives who owned a small ranch in Sonora.
+Acosta and her parents rose early to tend the crops planted by her father and other male relatives.
+She also helped her mother in the kitchen, making empanadas that her mother sold to bakeries and restaurants.
+Acosta later recalled that her mother, who also raised chickens to sell their eggs, "was the type of woman who taught us how to live in any place and work with what we have."
+She called her mother as a resourceful businesswoman who presented a strong role model for what a woman could do economically with very little.

-Acosta married Martin Torres in Mexico at age 16, not an unusually young age in that culture at the time.
-She had two sons, Carlos and Martin, by age 18.
-She returned to the United States with her children.
-Some reports speculate she worked in an El Paso, Texas, laundromat for a time, while others say she followed an aunt to Los Angeles.
-Most accounts describe Acosta arriving in Los Angeles, California, with her children, unable to speak English and with only seven dollars to her name.
+At the age of 16, Acosta married Martin Torres; in the Mexican rural culture, this was not considered too young.
+The couple quickly had two sons, Carlos and Martin, by the time Acosta was 18.
+She took her children and moved to the United States.
+Most accounts say that Acosta arrived in Los Angeles, California, with her children, unable to speak English and with seven dollars to her name.
+Some suggest she worked in an El Paso, Texas, laundromat for a time; others say that she followed an aunt to Los Angeles.